isdelrey/kafkajs-avro/README.md

 #### Avro schema cache

-Requests to the avro registry are minimised by locally caching schemas
+Requests to the avro registry are minimised by locally caching schemas.

 #### Available modules